- News Releases

 Signs and symptoms that a student might be experiencing depression during college include:

-If you think your child is suicidal, encourage him or her to call the National Suicide Prevention Hotline at 800-273-TALK (8255).
+If you think your child is suicidal, encourage him or her to call the Suicide & Crisis Lifeline by dialing 988 from any phone.
 The hotline operates 24 hours a day, every day.
 Loved ones can call to learn how to help.

 Signs and symptoms of depression might be harder to notice if your child isn't living at home.
 College students also might have difficulty seeking help for depression out of embarrassment or fear of not fitting in.
 Many college students don't get treatment for depression.